PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Quests & Encounters/Trial of Ghosts.md

 > **Varyn:** _"I see you, son of the Wolf.
 You wear your father's face to mock me.
 I promised Kvitrafn I would watch the mountain, but I let the shadow take your brother.
 Go away, ghost.
 There is no redemption here."_

+Solution: There is a little carving of a wolf in this cabin, given to Varyn by Kvitrafn.
+Finding it and presenting it to Varyn will remind him of the good times.

 ### Step 2: Confronting the "Failure of Power" (Draven)